manjaro/pacman-mirrors/docs/index.md

 #### `-t {DIGIT}`, `--timeout {DIGIT}`
 Change the server maximum waiting time.
 In case of SSL enabled mirrors the value is doubled to compensate for the time spent on exchanging encryption keys.
 #### `--default`
 This argument **only** have effect in conjunction with `-i/--interactive`.
 It forces pacman-mirrors to load the default mirror file and ignore any preset custom-mirrors file, thus allowing for reselecting mirrors for a new custom mirror file.
 The argument executes the ranking/randomizing when the selection of mirrors is done.
-Can be combined with `-y/--sync` to fully complete the process.
 #### `--no-update`
 This argument is tied to the `NoUpdate = True` setting in the config file.
 Pacman-mirrors will exit after parsing `pacman-mirrors.conf` and is only useful if you don't want the mirrorlist regenerated after a pacman-mirrors package upgrade.
 ### SYNC: